Voisin VIII: Development

 With the failure of the 1915 and 1916 bomber contests to produce any usable types to replace the Voisin V, French aircraft maker Voisin was asked to produce an interim type pending the development of the next generation of bombers.
 This was based partly on the preceding Voisin VII which was itself an enlarged V, but was to be powered by a larger engine as the VII was found to be underpowered, and would dispense with the nose radiator, reverting to drag-inducing side radiators.

 Two versions were to be built, a conventional bomber, and an aircraft armed with a large single shot 37mm Hotchkiss cannon as was used on the Voisin IV.
 Initially it was thought the cannon would be used for air-air attacks and was officially designated a cannon fighter (Ca.2) however this was found to be unworkable as both bomber and fighter types were vulnerable to fighters as they were too slow and unmaneuverable but at least one enemy aircraft was destroyed — with a single shot.
 As a result, a variety of other roles were attempted with it.
 Flying artillery, using indirect shots were impossible to aim accurately, balloon busting highlighted the type's vulnerability to anti-aircraft artillery fire, but some success was found when used in the ground attack firing directly at the target.
 Many had their cannons removed while in operational service but at least one was armed with additional machine guns.
 The LBP with the cannon had the pilot in the rear seat, while in the LAP, the pilot sat in the front seat, while the rear occupant could be equipped with a light machine gun such as a Lewis.
 On some aircraft, the observer's gun was mounted on a ring that was tilted to make movement forward easier against the wind.
 Unlike with the Voisin IV, installation of the cannon did not require that the top wing be staggered forward to maintain fore-aft balance.

-Like the previous Voisins going back to the Voisin III, the Voisin VIII had a steel tube structure to provide adequate strength.
+Like the earlier Voisin models, dating back to the 1910 Type de Course, the Voisin VIII featured a robust steel-tube structure.
 Unusually for the period, and because it had no skid to drag it to a stop, it was equipped with drum brakes.
 These were fitted to the rear wheels.
 Like the Voisin VII, the VIII was fitted with two large strut mounted teardrop fuel tanks that could be jettisoned in the event of a fire.
 Due to problems with exhaust ventilation on the VII, the VIII and later types were fitted with tall individual exhaust stacks projecting above the top wing.